How Pelvic Floor Therapy Can Help Those With Endometriosis

 How is Endometriosis Diagnosed?

-Generally, endometriosis can only be definitively diagnosed by biopsy taken during laparoscopic surgery.
-Since this is rather invasive, most diagnoses are arrived at based on history, physical exam, and in some cases, ultrasound and/or MRI can be used to narrow the possibilities of conditions down to endometriosis.
+The only way endometriosis can be definitively diagnosed is through a biopsy taken during laparoscopic surgery.
+Since this is rather invasive, most diagnoses are first arrived at based on history, physicfal exam, and in some cases, ultrasound and/or MRI can be used to narrow the possibilities of conditions down to endometriosis.
+Following that, a laparoscopic surgery is performed to biopsy and excise the endometrial lesions.

 The most common symptoms associated with endometriosis are pain, particularly pain during and around a menstrual period, and infertility.
 Endometriosis patients often describe painful cramping pain that originates in the lower abdomen and radiates down their lower back and legs as well as pain during and after sex.